A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

    setspn -T StarkTech.local -Q */*
 4. If you see the message **Existing SPN found!** you are done.

-## Step 7: Create a Group Policy to Disable Microsoft Defender
+## Step 7: Create a Group Policy to Disable Microsoft Defender (Optional)
+`In my case I will not do it in order to keep as real as possible the assessment`
 1. In Server Manager, **Tools** open Group Policy Management.
 2. Expand **Forest: StarkTech.local > Domains > Empire.local.**
 3. Right-click StarkTech.local and select **Create a GPO** in this domain.
 Name it Disable Windows Defender.